nexusproject/phcl/docs/index.md

 PHCL generates HCL from one source file at a time.

-1. execute a Python file
+1. load the source file into a compilation context
+2. resolve a Python module identity for the source when possible
-2. collect concrete `Node` subclasses in the registry
+3. collect concrete `Node` subclasses in the registry
-3. render each collected node into top-level output
+4. render each collected node into top-level output
-4. render any nested `Block(...)` values inside node bodies
+5. render any nested `Block(...)` values inside node bodies

 In practice: